kriskros09/kristopher-digital-space/src/knowledge/about.md

 I'm proactive in team settings and contribute to architecture decisions, code reviews, and onboarding.
 I value clean, async-friendly communication.

+## What I Look For in a Team

+I’m drawn to projects with a strong sense of purpose, a product-first mindset, and teams that value clarity, autonomy, and thoughtful code.
+Whether the pace is fast or methodical, I enjoy working with people who care about both the user and the craft.

+## What You Can Expect Working With Me

+- Reliable and responsive communication
+- Thoughtful feedback in code reviews
+- Attention to detail without losing sight of the big picture
+- Pragmatism when choosing tools or architectures
+- Respect for timelines and commitments

+## Availability

+Open to part-time or full-time roles (remote-first preferred).
+I’m currently available for new engagements and happy to explore flexible or project-based collaborations.

 ## Continuous Learning

 I’m always exploring new tools and approaches.
 Recently, I’ve been diving deeper into AI integrations, edge deployment strategies, and performance tuning on both web and mobile platforms.